ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 </ul>
 {{ end }}
 ```
 The {{ range .Pages }} section is where the magic happens.
 The `.Pages` collection contains all of the pages related to the section you're working with.
 When Hugo builds the list page for Projects, for example, it collects all the pages within `content/projects` and makes those available in the .Pages variable in the context.
 The range function lets you iterate over the results so you can display each record in the collection.
 Inside of the range block, you access the properties of each page, as the context is now set to that specific page's context.
-In this case, you’re displaying the site-relative URL and title of each page.
+In this case, you're displaying the site-relative URL and title of each page.

 ### Creating More Specific Layouts
-You’ll often find that you’ll want some pages or sections of your site to have slightly different themes or layouts.
-Let’s make a specific layout for project pages that displays the list of projects in the sidebar of each project page so
+You'll often find that you'll want some pages or sections of your site to have slightly different themes or layouts.
+Let's make a specific layout for project pages that displays the list of projects in the sidebar of each project page so
 that visitors can navigate through projects easier.

 In the themes/basic/layouts folder, create a new folder named projects.
 You can do that on the command line like this: